 To take advantage of the wonderful paddling opportunities within easy reach of Inverness - as well as further afield - a programme of regular trips is arranged each year.
 To get an idea of what trips with ICC are like, have a look at the Club's Facebook page.

 Members take it in turn to organise these trips and a meeting of all those interested in becoming involved is held around February time in order to sort out the calendar.
-The aim is to arrange a camp site based trip each month during the summer; this is open to anyone meeting the minimum criteria for joining club trips and numbers will be limited only by the availability of coaches.
+The aim is to arrange a camp site based trip each month during the summer; this is open to anyone meeting the minimum criteria for joining club trips and numbers will be limited only by the availability of coaches and leaders.
 There will normally also be a number of day trips, as well as trips that require a higher level of skill and experience and/or are limited in numbers due to wild camping.
 It is Club policy to restrict the numbers on wild camping trips to a maximum of 8 people in order to mitigate the impact on the environment.

 Trips are graded as per the definitions used by Doug Cooper & George Reid in their Scottish Sea Kayaking guide Fifty Great Sea Kayak Voyages:

 Grade A - single day trips from 6 – 20 km in distance.
 Relatively easy landings with escape routes available.
 Offering relative shelter from extreme conditions and little affected by ocean swell.
 Some tidal movement may be found, but easy to predict with no tidal races or overfalls.

 Grade B - Mainly day trips from 10 – 30 km in distance.
 Some awkward landings and sections of coastline with no escape routes should be expected.
 Tidal movement, tidal races, overfalls, crossings, ocean swell and surf may be found on these trips.
 They will also be exposed to the weather and associated conditions.